OpenCycleCompass/ocyco-server-python/docs/API2.md

 ### Add profile

-Modify costs and amount of dyncost for a routing profile.
+Add a new routing profile with description(s).

     PUT /profiles/<profile_name:string>